open5e/open5e/source/classes/warlock.rst

 *Prerequisite: 9th level*

-You can cast *jump* on yourself at will, without expending a spell slot or material components.
+You can cast :ref:`srd:jump` on yourself at will, without expending a spell slot or material components.

 Repelling Blast
 ^^^^^^^^^^^^^^^

-*Prerequisite:* eldritch blas\ *t cantrip*
+*Prerequisite:*  :ref:`srd:eldritch-blast` cantrip*

-When you hit a creature with *eldritch blast*, you can push the creature up to 10 feet away from you in a straight line.
+When you hit a creature with  :ref:`srd:eldritch-blast`, you can push the creature up to 10 feet away from you in a straight line.

 Sculptor of Flesh